 Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.

 — Hebrews 9:11

 Jesus answered, “You say rightly that I am a king.

 — John 18:37

-The "king and priest" connection may very well be represented by the two crowns on this table.
+The two crowns may represent this table's "king and priest" connection.
 Both king and priest in the Bible wore crowns.
 (See Exodus 29:6)

-"man crowned Him with thorns (a product of sin and the curse) but God crowned Him with glory and honor"
+"man crowned Him with thorns (a product of sin and the curse) but God crowned Him with glory and honor"2

 The human and divine are met together in the crowns.
 The same three furnishings with wood and gold all had a crown.

 In its original language, the bread on the table literally translates as "the bread of the presence."
 In terms of communion, this takes us back to an event in the Garden of Eden with Adam's sin causing him to hide from God's presence.